Ardillo/DM-3212-badusb/README.md

 #define SERIAL_COM Serial1
 #define SERIAL_BAUD 9600
 ```
 This will enable the **Serial1** on the side of the AtMega connected to the ESP-12E module.
-This is used by the ESP to send commands to the AtMega such that they are can be send as HID commands.
+This is used by the ESP to send commands to the AtMega such that they can be send as HID commands using the USB interface.

 # References